 Lucio’s BYOB & Grill – 905 Taft Street, is known around town as a “low-key” place where guests can come enjoy their own wine selections paired with Lucio’s palate pleasing, American cuisine.
 Guests have the option of selecting a three-course meal, starters or simply dessert to pair with their wines.
 Anyplace that allows me to do ME, is where I want to be.
 Which is why Lucio’s BYOB & Grill is the perfect place for hosting your own wine tasting.

-A small group of friends and I gathered to celebrate birthdays and I selected Lucio’s BYOB & Grill because my goal in life is to convert liquor drinkers to wine, specifically red wine.
-It’s cheaper, healthier and just tastes better (IMO).
-Lucio’s is the kind of place where you can really enjoy your company because it’s intimate and quite.
-Perfect for girls night out, especially when the weather is nice and the patio is available.
+A small group of friends and I gathered to celebrate two birthdays.
+I selected Lucio’s BYOB & Grill because my goal in life is to convert liquor drinkers to wine.
+Specifically red wine.
+Why?
+Because It’s cheaper, healthier and just tastes better (IMO).
+Lucio’s is the kind of place where you can really enjoy your company.
+It’s both intimate and quite.
+Perfect for girls night out.
+Especially when the weather is nice, and the patio is available.

-I selected two of my favorite wines to highlight, “Cascina “Gilli” Malvasia Spumante” an Italian wine from Branwar Wines Distributing Co. and “Hot to Trot,” a red blend from Washington State’s 14 Hands Vineyards.
+I selected two of my favorite wines to highlight, “Cascina “Gilli” Malvasia Spumante” an Italian wine from Branwar Wines Distributing Co.and “Hot to Trot,” a red blend from Washington State’s 14 Hands Vineyards.
 We paired our BYOB bests with Lucio’s crab cake, spinach dip and fried calamari.
-The food was great, though the crab cake was a bit over salted.
-We couldn’t determine if it was the mazcarpone crema or the cake itself, but by the time we’d figured it out the crab cake was gone!
+Though the food was great, the crab cake was a bit over salted.
+We couldn’t determine if it was the mascarpone crema or the cake itself, but by the time we’d figured it out the crab cake was gone!

 Lucio’s BYOB & Grill is open Monday – Saturday from 5pm – 10pm.
 Pro tip: On Monday the standard $8 corkage fee is waived.
 All wines are corked at no cost!